AugurProject/augur-walkthrough/portfolio.md

 Positions includes trade positions, open orders and profit/loss.
 Trades will need to be made to produce positions and open orders.

-- [ ] Verify that the null state is shown if user doesn't have any positions or open orders
+- [ ] Verify that the null state is shown if user doesn't have any positions or open orders.
-- [ ] Verify correct market card is listed on Positions page when position and/or open orders is created
+- [ ] Verify correct market card is listed on Positions page when position and/or open orders is created.
+- [ ] End date on market card should be listed in current user's timezone (UTC+/-#)
 - [ ] Binary: Create a new order.
-Verify that the open order's Quantity and Average Price are correct.
+Verify that the stats accompanying the order are correct.
 - [ ] Categorical: Create a new order.
-Verify that the open order's Quantity and Average Price are correct.
+Verify that the stats accompanying the order are correct.
 - [ ] Scalar: Create a new order.
-Verify that the open order's Quantity and Average Price are correct.
+Verify that the stats accompanying the order are correct.
 - [ ] Binary: Create a new position.
-Verify that the position's Quantity, Average Price, and Last Price are correct.
+Verify that the stats accompanying the order are correct.
 - [ ] Categorical: Create a new position.
-Verify that the position's Quantity, Average Price, and Last Price are correct.
+Verify that the stats accompanying the order are correct.
 - [ ] Scalar: Create a new position.
-Verify that the position's Quantity, Average Price, and Last Price are correct.
+Verify that the stats accompanying the order are correct.
 - [ ] Verify "My Positions" and "Open Orders" can be toggled open and closed.
 - [ ] Verify that all "My Positions" start open when the page is loaded.
-- [ ] Verify realized, unrealized and total profit/loss update correctly when a position is created.
+- [ ] Verify the market's total realized, unrealized and total profit/loss update correctly when a position is created.
-- [ ] Verify realized, unrealized and total profit/loss update correctly when a position is closed.
+- [ ] Verify the market's total realized, unrealized and total profit/loss update correctly when a position is closed.
-- [ ] Verify realized, unrealized and total profit/loss update correctly when an order is added to a position.
+- [ ] Verify the market's total realized, unrealized and total profit/loss update correctly when an order is added to a position.
 - [ ] Verify position can be closed by clicking "Close".
 - [ ] Verify open order can be canceled by clicking "Cancel".
 - [ ] Verify account balance updates correctly when position is closed.